Gap, Hautes-Alpes: Climate

 Outside of the valley breezes, the prevailing wind is from the north, locally named the bise wind.
 In fact, it is a component of the mistral.
 Up the Drac Valley, this wind crosses the Bayard plateau down to Gap.
-When it carries clouds, there is the phenomenon of "the bar of Bayard": a compact pile of clouds covering the Bayard plateau.
+When it carries clouds, there is the phenomenon of "the bar of Bayard": a compact pile of clouds caused by Lee waves covering the Bayard plateau.
 Pushed by the wind, they descend into the valley.
 Under the effect of the increase in pressure and temperature, these clouds disappear immediately a few hundred metres further down.
 Even in perpetual motion, cloud cover appears motionless.
 If these conditions are synonymous with freshness in autumn and spring, and bright cold in the winter, they are always accompanied by a perfectly sunny and clear atmosphere above the city.